Stannis Baratheon: A Storm of Swords

 Stannis retreats to Dragonstone with what is left of his army (around 1,500 men-at-arms).
-He imprisons his Hand Lord Alester Florent, one of his wife's uncles, for trying to offer terms of surrender to the Lannisters.
-Another of Selyses' uncles, Ser Axell Florent, castellan of Dragonstone, aims to become Stannis' Hand of the King.
-He suggests a plan to attack Claw Isle in retaliation for Lord Celtigar's bending the knee to Joffrey, but Davos derides an attack on this defenseless island as evil.
-For this honest counsel Stannis names Davos as his new Hand.
+He imprisons his Hand, Lord Alester Florent, one of his wife's uncles, for trying to offer terms of surrender to the Lannisters.
+Another of Selyse's uncles, Ser Axell Florent, castellan of Dragonstone, aims to become Stannis's Hand of the King.
+He suggests a plan to attack Claw Isle in retaliation for Lord Celtigar bending the knee to Joffrey, but Davos derides an attack on this defenseless island as evil.
+For this honest counsel, Stannis names Davos as his new Hand.
 Melisandre tells Stannis to burn Edric Storm, one of Robert's bastards, as a sacrifice to raise dragons from Dragonstone.
 Stannis is conflicted about burning his nephew but uses Edric's blood collected by three leeches to curse the rival kings: Balon Greyjoy, Joffrey Baratheon, and Robb Stark.
-After Joffrey's, Balon's and Robb's deaths seem to prove the power of king's blood, Stannis considers sacrificing Edric.
-Davos smuggles Edric off Dragonstone to the Free Cities, and then persuades Stannis to sail to the North and save the Night's Watch from the wildling army.
+After Joffrey's, Balon's, and Robb's deaths seem to prove the power of a king's blood, Stannis considers sacrificing Edric.
+Davos smuggles Edric off Dragonstone to the Free Cities and then persuades Stannis to sail to the North and save the Night's Watch from the wildling army.

-After Melisandre burns Alester Florent as a sacrifice to R'hllor to ensure favorable winds, Stannis takes most of his remaining army and sails north to the Wall to relieve the Wildlings' threat on Castle Black.
-Stannis' sudden arrival at the Wall catches Mance Rayder, the King-Beyond-the-Wall, by surprise, and his cavalry routs the whole Wildling host with few casualties.
-Afterwards, he remains at Castle Black to negotiate settlement over the Wildling prisoners and offers to legitimise Eddard Stark's bastard son Jon Snow as the new lord of Winterfell if Jon swears loyalty to him and joins the fight against House Bolton.
+After Melisandre burns Alester Florent as a sacrifice to R'hllor to ensure favorable winds, Stannis takes most of his remaining army and sails North to the Wall to relieve the wildlings' threat on Castle Black.
+Stannis's sudden arrival at the Wall catches Mance Rayder, King-Beyond-the-Wall, by surprise, and his cavalry routs the whole wildling host with few casualties.
+Afterwards, he remains at Castle Black to negotiate a settlement over the wildling prisoners and offers to legitimise Ned's bastard son, Jon Snow, as the new lord of Winterfell if Jon swears loyalty to him and joins the fight against House Bolton.
 Despite being tempted, Jon declines the offer as he has made an oath binding him to serve the Night's Watch and does not want Winterfell's godswood to be burned by Melisandre.
 Later, Stannis pressures the Night's Watch to finish electing a new Lord Commander, and Jon is eventually elected through secret lobbying by Samwell Tarly.